Vegan Guide to Ubud

 Opening Times: 7am-11pm every day

-This open air and healthy dining restaurant is at the front of Alaya Resort Jembawan and offers diners an extensive menu with lots of vegan and raw options.
+This open air and healthy dining restaurant is at the front of Adiwana Resort which was previously called Alaya Resort and we reviewed here.
+The open air restaurnat offers diners an extensive menu with lots of vegan, vegetarian and raw options.
 We enjoyed vegan breakfasts that were very tasty but the star of the show was our specially created vegan ‘Royal Balinese Tea’ which was so impressive we had other diners asking to photograph it!
 Be sure to order this in advance if you want the same experience…

 Abe-do Organic Warung